 All Laramie County Departments are required to comply with Title VII of the Civil Rights Act of 1964 in hiring, promotion and other employment policies.
 The use of the term Equal Employment Opportunity in all employment ads indicates adherence to Title VII of the Civil Rights Act.
-This is monitored by the Laramie County Human Resources Department.
+The Laramie County Human Resources Department monitors this.